pwy7fv/DS4002_CS3/README.md

 ## Data

-I obtained the data from the Transportation section of the Chicago Data Portal, which you can access here: Link.
+I obtained the data from the Transportation section of the Chicago Data Portal, which you can access here: https://data.cityofchicago.org/Transportation/Taxi-Trips-2013-2023-/wrvz-psew/about_data.
 Use the query function on the website to filter the data for trips occurring between October 1 and October 30, 2023.
 However, the original and cleaned data is availbale in the folder named Data.